 Where a lot of building material manufacturers struggle with this process is that SEO can be incredibly time-consuming.
 If you aren’t skilled at keyword research and both on-page and off-page optimization, it’s probably a good idea to work with an expert.

-Another area where you can grow your building materials business in 2021 is with email marketing.
-If you haven’t pushed to grow your email list yet, it’s never too late to start.
+Email marketing is another area where you can grow your building materials business now.
+If you haven’t pushed to grow your email list yet, start today.

-There’s a good chance you have created a valuable content piece that lives on your website relative to your industry or you have at least considered doing so.
-By gating this content, or asking visitors to input an email address before they can view it, you can start to increase your contact list while knowing they were interested to learn more information from the start.
+There’s a good chance you have created a valuable content piece that lives on your website relative to your industry.
+If you gate this content, by asking visitors to input an email address before they can view it, you can start to increase your contact list while knowing they were interested to learn more information from the start.

 Having an email list is also good for keeping your brand name top-of-mind with customers.
 If they regularly see your company in their inbox, they’re much more likely to make a purchase when they’re in need of the supplies or services you offer.
-However, it is important to keep in mind that email frequency does not garuntee engagement.
+Remember that email frequency does not guarantee engagement.
 It all circles back to making sure that the content you supply your audience nurtures their interests.
 This is where developing a more in-depth drip campaign and customized emails to segmented lists can take your email strategy to the next level.